 Dr. Bejar meets with a patient at Moores Cancer Center.

 Rafael Bejar, MD, PhD, is a physician/scientist who both cares for patients and runs a research laboratory dedicated to studying MDS.
 He is an expert on diagnosing and treating these disorders, and is passionate about discovering ways to personalize the care of MDS patients.
 His papers and research efforts have led to tests for mutations that help doctors predict a patient's prognosis and individualize their treatment based on the results.

-Peter Curtin, MD, is part of UC San Diego's
+UC San Diego's

 Diagnosing and Treating MDS

 MDS can be difficult to diagnose, and an accurate diagnosis is crucial for proper treatment.
 Our dedicated hematopathologists,

 Huan-You Wang, MD, PhD, focus solely on blood and bone marrow disorders and have decades of experience between them.
 We employ state-of-the-art genetic testing to help make an accurate diagnosis and better predict how your disease is likely to behave.

 A bone marrow aspirate and biopsy is typically required to make the diagnosis.
 Your doctor will combine this information with a careful personal history, physical exam, and blood tests to determine your disease risk and best treatment options.